Skip to content

 “Distributions from Pensions, Annuities, Retirement, or Profit-Sharing Plans”

 This form reports distributions from retirement accounts like IRAs and 401(k)s.It helps you and the IRS track withdrawals from retirement accounts, which are typically taxable.After retiring, you withdraw $10,000 from your 401(k).
-Your retirement plan provider sends you a 1099-R. This form helps you report the distribution as income, ensuring you pay the correct taxes on it.
+Your retirement plan provider sends you a 1099-R. Accordingly, this form helps you report the distribution as income, ensuring you pay the correct taxes on it.

 1099-B